influxdata/docs-v2/content/v2.0/reference/cli/influx/export/stack.md

 ---
-title: influx pkg export stack
+title: influx export stack
 description: >
-  The 'influx pkg export stack' command exports all resources in an organization as an InfluxDB template.
+  The 'influx export stack' command exports all resources associated with a stack as an InfluxDB template.
 menu:
   v2_0_ref:
-    parent: influx pkg export
+    parent: influx export
 weight: 201
+aliases:
+  - /v2.0/reference/cli/influx/pkg/export/stack
 ---

-The `influx pkg export stack` command exports all resources associated with a stack in their current state.
+The `influx export stack` command exports all resources associated with a stack as a template.
 All `metadata.name` fields remain the same.

 ## Usage
 ```
-influx pkg export stack <stack_id> [flags]
+influx export stack <stack_id> [flags]
 ```

 ## Flags